top of page

 Our History

-The modern day Purple Heart medal was first established as a Badge of Military Merit established by General George Washington on August 7, 1782.
+The modern day Purple Heart medal was first designed as a Badge of Military Merit and established by General George Washington on August 7, 1782.
 Washington's badge was designed to include a purple heart-shaped cloth that was to be worn over the left breast of the recipient.
 General Washington bestowed the Merit Badge to three of his sergeants (Sgts Elijah Churchill, William Brown, and Daniel Bissell, Jr.) during the Revolutionary War.

 For an unknown reason, the badge was quietly forgotten until 1927 when General Charles Summerall submitted a bill to Congress that the Merit Badge be revived.
 Under General MacArthur's leadership, Elizabeth Will (an employee of the Army's Office of the Quartermaster General), was named to redesign the medal.
 After her task was complete, three plaster models were offered and the model created by John Sinnock, from the Philadelphia Mint, was selected.